-I was talking to a nice guy who was in dire straits the other day.
-He laid before me many of his problems.
-His marriage was crumbling.
-He was in massive debt.
-He was making less money than he used to.
-He was living an unhealthy lifestyle.
-He was unhappy, depressed, and frustrated with where he was in life.
-He asked me for my advice.
-He wanted to know how I changed so many things in my life in such a short period of time.
+I spoke with a man in dire straits recently.
+This man, let’s call him John, laid before me many of his problems: A crumbling marriage.
+Massive debt.
+Low income.
+An unhealthy lifestyle.
+John was unhappy, depressed, and frustrated with where he was in life, so he asked me for my advice: he wanted to know how I had changed so many things in such a short period of time.

 Two years ago, I was also unhappy, in debt, out of shape, and stuck.

 It took me two years to pay off most of my debt and establish a minimalist budget.
 I focused on paying off one creditor at a time.
 I allocated every extra dollar to pay off my car.
 I sold my house and moved into an apartment.
-I got rid of any superfluous bills (e.g., cable TV, Internet, etc.).
+I got rid of any superfluous bills like cable TV Internet, and satalite radio.

 It took me two years to give less meaning to my physical possessions, focusing instead on important relationships, personal growth, and contribution.

 None of it happened over night.
 And it certainly wasn’t easy, but a lot can change in a year or two.
 I changed my life by focusing on small changes each day.
-I focused on those small changes, not on everything I wanted to change.
+I focused on those small changes one at a time, not on everything I wanted to change.
 And then, one day, I looked in the rearview mirror and everything was different.

 If you find value in The Minimalists, consider donating a dollar.